 The world view most popular in Western societies today is the postmodernist virtual circle, a web of highly personalized claims to truth, goodness, and beauty merited only by the principle of non-contradiction (see “What Is the Virtual Circle?”).
 Candidates for inclusion include an entire range of beliefs: about oneself, the world, its goods, and its beauties.
 Authority may be venerated in this schema, but moral power is kept fiercely in the grip of the agent who regards her recognition of authority as a conditional and critical endowment rather than a forfeiture.
 Traditional authority seeking a true surrender of rational and moral agency is fiercely resisted as coercive.
 The virtual circle values its own making and maker and so will prove resistant to compromise.
 Even believers who pay lip service to cultural power think themselves selective in accepting it or resistant to its blandishments.
 Their case is necessarily weak since the pragmatic accommodations adherents make with themselves and others seem drearily similar, though still held as self-produced (see “The Problem of Moral Pragmatism”).
 It is further weakened by the identity politics that regards personality as the passive bequest of race, gender, economic class or other conformist pressure.
 Less doubt attends the clear enticements of a consumerist, materialistic, secular, capitalist culture that permeates most persons’ value systems.
 Even calling their morality a “value system” is a neutralizing and conformist effort both inaccurate and dishonest.
 To regard preferences as “appropriate” is to hold them against a standard that is as arbitrary as it is value-neutral.

-It would be erroneous to call this kind of thinking either “moral” or “systematic” since its essence is a agile negotiation of day-to-day demands rather than a reasoning effort at self-direction.
-Its means of resolving conflict is by an appeal to what is appropriate, meaning what the culture approves, though “culture” can be sliced and diced in so many ways that “resolving conflict” often involves postponing it until the agent either enters or exits the conflicting subculture.
+It would be erroneous to call this kind of thinking either “moral” or “systematic” since its essence is an agile negotiation with day-to-day demands rather than a reasoning effort at self-direction.
+Its means of resolving conflict is by an appeal to what is appropriate, meaning what the culture approves, though “culture” can be sliced and diced in so many ways that “resolving conflict” often involves postponing it until the agent either exits the conflicting subculture.

-To put it bluntly, this approach to morality insults human dignity, making moral agents consumers or interest groups picking brands, lifestyles, and products rather than persons shaping their own life by the consistency of their long-term moral outlook.
+To put it bluntly, this approach to morality insults human dignity, treating persons as consumers or interest groups picking brands, lifestyles, and products rather than as moral agents shaping their own life by the consistency of their long-term and systematic self-construction.
 While a pragmatic morality does nothing to constructively shape private choosing, it does even less to smooth our choppy civil waters.
 On the other hand, the failure of absolutist and universalist moral systems have not given us much to work with since they produce contention as clouds do rain.
+But so comprehensive has been the pragmatic conquest that even devout believers feel entirely free to flout the authority that in theory forms their moral nature in favor of their own private interpretations and circumstance.
 How do we move forward in an era of moral stalemate?

 A broad pragmatism must be our starting point both because it is most persons’ default personal moral position and therefore it must be the consensual basis for any effort at moral consensus.
 That pragmatism is a simplification of an older and slightly more rigorous moral effort popularized in Britain the nineteenth century, utilitarianism.
 It is worthwhile to see their differences.